 This blog aims to provide – but primarily to receive – feedback on all sorts of usage questions, such as why people should object to split infinitives or to the use of like as in “I’m like, pat my hair?
 Ok, I guess”.
 So tell us what features in the English language – spelling, grammar, pronunciation or words – you dislike and why you are having problems with them.
 We’d also be interested in learning about what usage guides you use, how often you consult them, and what you consult them for.
 We will present news and information on usage guides.
 But we would also like you to share new developments you know about with us here.
 In addition, we would invite you to fill in our usage polls.

-All this will serve as input for a new project we started, financed by the Netherlands Organisation for Scientific Research (NWO).
-The project is hosted at the Leiden University Centre for Linguistics between August 2011 and December 2016.
-It principal investigator was professor Ingrid Tieken-Boon van Ostade, and its full title is Bridging the unbridgeable: linguists, prescriptivists and the general public.
+All this has served as input for a research project, financed by the Netherlands Organisation for Scientific Research (NWO), which ran at the Leiden University Centre for Linguistics between August 2011 and December 2016.
+It principal investigator was professor Ingrid Tieken-Boon van Ostade, and its full title was Bridging the unbridgeable: linguists, prescriptivists and the general public.
 The primary aim of this project is to bridge the gap between the three main players in the field of prescriptivism: linguists, prescriptivists (as writers of usage guides) and those who depend upon such manuals, the general user.
 Blogposts are still occasionally written, the list of publications is kept up to date, and the usage polls have been kept open for anyone interested in contributing.
 The project description as it was submitted to NWO at the time may be found here: Short version – Bridging the unbridgeable.